danieljharvey/website-face/drafts/getting-started.markdown

 If you're familar with the Javascript world, this isn't a million miles away from a `package.json` file.

-We aren't going to need any new libraries for our project, but let's install one anyway.
-We're going to choose the [contravariant](http://hackage.haskell.org/package/contravariant-1.5/docs/Data-Functor-Contravariant.html) package, because why not.
+We aren't going to need any new libraries for our project, but it seems sensible to explain how that's done.
+Let's install [contravariant](http://hackage.haskell.org/package/contravariant-1.5/docs/Data-Functor-Contravariant.html) package, because why not.

 Let's add it to here: